theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/call-extraction-via-script.md

 #### Write Extraction Logs into Windows Logs
-Extractions from Xtract Universal can be added to the Windows logs.
+Extractions from {{ productName }} can be added to the Windows logs.
 They can be displayed in the Event Viewer.

 ### Call via PowerShell Script
 You can run extractions using PowerShell.
 To do so, call the command line tool *xu.exe*.